 It wasn't that "Meatball" was horrible; he just didn't play to the level his salary would suggest.

-A fourth round pick in 1991 out of Winston-Salem State by the San Diego Chargers, Yancey Thigpen was rarely used in his first three seasons.
+A fourth-round pick in 1991 out of Winston-Salem State by the San Diego Chargers, Yancey Thigpen was rarely used in his first three seasons.
 In 1994 in Pittsburgh, he had a breakout year and became a starter midway through the year.
 In 1995, he made the Pro Bowl and was named All-Pro, recording 85 receptions for 1,307 yards and five touchdowns while helping the Steelers reach Super Bowl XXX.
 Thigpen had three receptions for 19 yards and a touchdown in the team's loss in the big game.

-After only playing in six games due to injuries in 1996, he rebounded in 1997 with 79 catches for 1,398 yards and seven touchdowns and making his second Pro Bowl and All-Pro team selections.
+After only playing in six games due to injuries in 1996, he rebounded in 1997 with 79 catches for 1,398 yards and seven touchdowns and made his second Pro Bowl and All-Pro team selections.

 His Time With the Titans (Oilers)